-Research Gap
+Research gap

-First After having many literature surveys, it has been found that the single inclined solar conventional type distillation system has some drawbacks.
+First after having many literature surveys, it has been found that the conventional type single inclined solar distillation system has some drawbacks.
 Hence, the evaporation process can be achieved to a higher rate than the convention still installation set-up by assisting some external heat source giving its heat input to the solar still basin.
 Moreover, the distillate water efficiency can be improved by coupling additional heat sources to the basin water.
 The core objective of the present article is advancement in the thermal performance of the conventional single inclined solar still (SSSS).
 To increase the thermal performance and distillate outcomes of the conventional solar still.

-- Studying the effect of adding an external heat source to the still basin. - Comparison of the profitability by the addition of heat source with the conventional still.
+(a) Studying the effect of adding an external heat source to the still basin.

+(b) Comparison of the profitability by the addition of heat source with the conventional still.

-Experimental Set-up and Procedures
+Experimental set-up and procedures

 The experimentation was completed from 9:00 AM to 6:00 PM at the climatic condition of Ranchi having latitude angle 23° in the month of June 2018 in Ranchi, Jharkhand.
-Two experimental set-ups have been designed and manufactured to inspect the effect of the solar air heater with paraffin wax Density of 790, Melting point (°C)- 50, Specific heat of (kJ/kg °K)-2.95, Latent heat of fusion (kJ/kg)-173.6, k of (W/m °K)- 0.167(liquid) on the thermal efficiency.
-The detailed schematic of the conventional solar still is mentioned in Fig. 1.
+Two experimental set-ups have been designed and manufactured to inspect the effect of the solar air heater with paraffin wax density of 790, melting point (°C) - 50, specific heat of (kJ/kg °K) - 2.95, latent heat of fusion (kJ/kg) - 173.6, k of (W/m °K)

+Fig. 1.
+Working on the conventional single slope solar still.